awsdocs/amazon-sagemaker-developer-guide/doc_source/using-amazon-sagemaker-jobs.md

 +  `Stopped`
 +  `Stopping`

-These statuses come directly from the Amazon SageMaker official [API documentation](https://docs.aws.amazon.com/sagemaker/latest/dg/API_DescribeHyperParameterTuningJob.html#SageMaker-DescribeHyperParameterTuningJob-response-HyperParameterTuningJobStatus)\.
+These statuses come directly from the SageMaker official [API documentation](https://docs.aws.amazon.com/sagemaker/latest/dg/API_DescribeHyperParameterTuningJob.html#SageMaker-DescribeHyperParameterTuningJob-response-HyperParameterTuningJobStatus)\.

-In addition to the official Amazon SageMaker status, it is possible for `STATUS` to be `SynchronizingK8sJobWithSageMaker`\.
+In addition to the official SageMaker status, it is possible for `STATUS` to be `SynchronizingK8sJobWithSageMaker`\.
 This means that the operator has not yet processed the job\.

 #### Status Counters<a name="status-counters"></a>

 The output has several counters, like `COMPLETED` and `INPROGRESS`\.
 These represent how many training jobs have completed and are in progress, respectively\.
-For more information about how these are determined, see [TrainingJobStatusCounters](https://docs.aws.amazon.com/sagemaker/latest/dg/API_TrainingJobStatusCounters.html) in the Amazon SageMaker API documentation\.
+For more information about how these are determined, see [TrainingJobStatusCounters](https://docs.aws.amazon.com/sagemaker/latest/dg/API_TrainingJobStatusCounters.html) in the SageMaker API documentation\.

 #### Best Training Job<a name="best-training-job"></a>